-The Baise breed (also called Guangxi) is raised in pasture at high altitude and allowed to roam freely when not working.
+The Baise (also called Guangxi) is a small horse breed raised in pasture at high altitude & allowed to roam freely in herds when not working.

-Native to the Guangxi region of China, where the climate is mild and horse breeding has long been common practice.
+This breed is native to the Guangxi region of China, where the climate is mild & horse breeding has long been common practice.
 Bronze statues from 206 to 25 B.C. have been found that look almost exactly like this animal in confirmation.
+They have obvious physical ties with Mongolian animals.

-The Baise horses have always been an important part of the local residents and were an integral part of traditional marriage celebrations.
+The Baise horses have always been an important part of the local residents & were an integral part of traditional marriage celebrations.

 Average height 11 – 11.2 hands

-Head is heavy with straight profile and wide jaw
+Head is heavy with straight profile & wide jaw

 Neck is medium length